The Benefits of Coarse Preferences: Introduction

+{ In line with Wittgenstein, we view commitment in games as a phase of pre-play communication where language functions in a dual role: \begin{enumerate} \item as a tool that assists players in reasoning about the game and making strategic decisions, and \item as a device by which players exchange signals regarding preferences, beliefs, and actions. \end{enumerate} In our specific context of coarsening preferences, language can take the form of adjectives representing one's subjective attitude towards game outcomes, and clustering them into terms such as ``unacceptable'', ``fair'', and ``very generous''.
+A player who claims that she needs to attain a minimal level of payoff from the game in order to achieve a certain goal (like paying back a mortgage) is also describing an implicit coarsening of preferences. }

+{ For commitments to become credible through pre-play deliberation it is not necessary that players will believe the literal statements made by their counterparts.
+The process of social learning may support situations in which a player says statement $p$ regarding his clustering and both players understand that he means $q$.
+We note here that we also consider environments in which the observation of the opponent's coarsening is not perfect but probabilistic.}

+{ To study the role of preference coarsening in games we introduce an equilibrium concept that we call coarse utility equilibrium (CUE) for strategic games, where the players' choice of classification is derived endogenously, as part of the equilibrium.
+Specifically, we consider a two-stage game where in the first stage players choose their coarsening commitment, and in the second stage, after observing the coarsening of their counterpart, they play the underlying game.
+Roughly speaking, our solution concept can be viewed as a subgame-perfect equilibrium of this two-stage game.
+This framework allows us to study not only the equilibria that emerge in the game but also the optimal coarsening strategies that players use as commitments. }

-We briefly describe the nature of this solution concept.
-Rather than considering the coarsening of arbitrary sets of outcomes, we consider coarsening only the set of payoffs (utility levels) of the players.
+We describe {now in more detail} the nature of this solution concept: Rather than considering the coarsening of arbitrary sets of outcomes, we consider coarsening only the set of payoffs (utility levels) of the players.
 Thus, coarsening results in a player bundling payoffs into equivalence classes, and treating different payoffs that belong to the same class as if they were identical.
-One way of understanding this process is that all outcomes in an equivalence class are framed in the same way, and the player\textquoteright s utility depends only on the framing.
-This process is quite natural in many games.
-A player might, for example, classify payoffs as ``high'' or ``low'', or ``acceptable'' or ``unacceptable''.
-Since utilities are real numbers, by coarsening utilities, we can require that if two utilities $u_1$ and $u_2$ are in the same category, then so are all utilities in the interval $[u_1,u_2]$.
+One way of {interpreting} this process is that all outcomes in an equivalence class are framed in the same way, and the player\textquoteright s utility {(and hence actions)} depends only on the framing.
+This process is quite natural in many games, {and captures the interweaving between language and actions that we discussed earlier.} Since utilities are real numbers, by coarsening utilities, we can require that if two utilities $u_1$ and $u_2$ are in the same category, then so are all utilities in the interval $[u_1,u_2]$.
 This added structure on coarsening plays a key role in our results.